SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 When the craft command is called, the action happens.

-You should start crafting the given present, by assigning dwarfs which are most ready:
+You should start crafting the given present, by assigning the dwarfs which are the readiest:

 - The dwarfs that you should select are the ones with energy **above** 50 units